wsbousman/Gripe-Support/README.md

 ***
 # Instructions
 Gripe Support is hosted on Heroku, so like many web applications, it requires only a valid username and username to sign up and start posting gripes and comments.
 Support has never been so accessible!
+[Click here for the deployed site!](https://gripe-support.herokuapp.com/)
 ![screenshot](https://i.imgur.com/GFJxfop.png)
 ***
 # Credits